vancevoj/NeoTinkersConstruct/PORTING.md

 This is a large, long-running effort, not a drop-in update.
 The notes below scope the work and fix the order of operations so progress stays incremental and testable.

-## Reality check

-Tinkers' Construct is one of the largest Forge mods in existence.
-The 1.20.1 to 1.21.1 jump crosses Minecraft's **1.20.5 data-components** rework, plus a full **Forge to NeoForge** API migration, and it depends on **Mantle**, which has to be ported first.
-Upstream SlimeKnights has not shipped 1.21 as of this writing.
-Plan for this to be measured in months of work, not days, and expect long stretches where nothing runs in game yet.

 ## Order of operations

 Port bottom-up.
 Each phase should compile and launch before the next one starts.